 As the solar and battery markets continue to produce less expensive and more efficient solar modules and batteries, repowering the Project may be a viable option as the Solar Facility and BESS age.
 Potential triggers for initiating a repower may be aging or faulty equipment, maintenance costs, extending the useful life of the Project, or increasing the generation output of the Project.
-Summit Lake will continually evaluate the generation output, maintenance costs, and other contributing factors in conjunction with available technology upgrades to determine if repowering is a worthwhile investment.
+Lake Charlotte will continually evaluate the generation output, maintenance costs, and other contributing factors in conjunction with available technology upgrades to determine if repowering is a worthwhile investment.
 Any proposed repowering will abide by all local, state, and federal regulations.
-New or amended Site Permit applications or Generator Interconnection Agreements may be necessary.
+New or amended Site Permit applications may be necessary.